 The Company has initiated a Phase IIb, open-label, randomized study in male and female patients aged ≥ 18 years old with metastatic lung adenocarcinoma.
 The staging will be conducted according to Tumour Node Metastases (TNM), 8th Edition.
 In Part 1 of the study (Dose Escalation), patients will receive eight (8) doses of L-DOS47 over four (4) cycles.
 On Day 1 and Day 8 of each cycle, L-DOS47 (administered as an intravenous ("IV") infusion) will be administered 24 hours before vinorelbine/cisplatin.
 Once the maximum tolerated dose of L-DOS47 as an adjunct to vinorelbine/cisplatin is determined, patients in Part 2 of the study (Randomized Treatment) will be randomly assigned to receive L-DOS47 in combination with vinorelbine/cisplatin or vinorelbine/cisplatin alone.
 Six (6) sites have been identified in Poland and the Ukraine to participate in Part 1.
 Initial Competent Authority approval was received for Ukraine in February 2018, and a further amendment approval was received in March 2018.
 Ethics approvals for three Ukraine sites are already in receipt since end of February 2018.
-Competent Authority and Ethics Committee approvals for three sites in Poland are also now in receipt since April 2018.
-Furthermore, site selection activities to add a third country, Hungary, to the randomized treatment part of the study were completed in March 2018.
-The Company has placed the LDOS003 study on hold since April 2018.
+Competent Authority and Ethics Committee approvals for three sites in Poland were received in April 2018.
+Site selection activities to add a third country, Hungary, to the randomized treatment part of the study were completed in March 2018.
+However, the Company has placed the LDOS003 study on hold since April 2018, with plans to re-start study activities in the near term.